Enzodtz/flutter-jwt-auth-template/README.md

 ## Additional info

-This project contains all needed auth screens, like registering, using data in other screens, auto login when openning app, and access token refresh.
+This project contains all needed auth features, like registering, using data in other screens, auto login when openning app, and access token refresh.

 ## Resources